-- Appointments with Careers Consultants: Once you have a draft copy of your application form, we recommend that you arrange to see a Career Development Adviser for feedback on what you have written.
-To arrange this please telephone us on 01274 234991, or call in to arrange an appointment where we are based on Level 0 of Student Central, Main Campus.
+- Appointments with Career Consultants: Once you have a draft copy of your application form, we recommend that you arrange to see a Career Consultant for feedback on what you have written.
+Reserve your appointment online now.

 - Information Room: We have a number of computers in our Information Room in Student Central which can be used to research any aspect of your career planning and job seeking.
 Our staff can assist you with identifying appropriate resources to research your careers ideas and make effective applications.

-- Careers Workshops: We also regularly run workshops on a wide range of topics including completing application forms.
-See the schedule and book your place.
+- Careers Workshops: See the schedule of our regular workshops on a wide range of topics including application forms.

 - Useful websites